 - A. Each weld and welding must be inspected to insure compliance with the requirements of this Chapter.
-Visual inspection must be supplemented by nondestructive testing. - B. The acceptability of a weld is determined according to the standards in Section 9 or Appendix A of API Std 1104.
-Appendix A of API Std 1104 may not be used to accept cracks.
+Visual inspection must be supplemented by nondestructive testing. - B. The acceptability of a weld is determined according to the standards in Section 6 of API Standard 1104.